Velko/8-bit-CPU/README.md

 With some "clever" manipulations, I managed to add necessary labels and jumps to replace Python's while/if/continue/break control flow.
 As a result - I can translate it into machine code.

-At the moment the test module is swapped out for "real" EEPROM-based Control Logic, but I'll definetely find a way to use both of them in parallel, as it is too useful to be retired.
+At the moment the test module is swapped out for "real" EEPROM-based Control Logic, but I'll definitely find a way to use both of them in parallel, as it is too useful to be retired.